DMesek/generic_notifier/README.md

 Generic notifier which every notifier should extend to avoid writing repetitive code and access global loading and failure handling.
-Route navigation is also abstracted and made easy to use and even switch navigation solutions if necessary.
+Route navigation is also abstracted and made easy to use and even switch navigation packages if necessary.

 ### Packages used:
 - [Riverpod](https://pub.dev/packages/riverpod)